-There are so many unique and breathtaking locations In Colorado.
-It's truly a great destination for couples seeking an adventurous elopement or intimate wedding.
+Colorado is a breathtaking state with a wide range of stunning locations that are perfect for couples who want to elope.
+From the snow-capped peaks of the Rocky Mountains to the lush forests and sparkling lakes, Colorado offers endless opportunities for a romantic and intimate elopement.
 Choosing an elopement location is one of the most important decisions during the planning process, and there are several factors couples should consider.
 Some of these considerations include accessibility, required permits, seclusion, and of course the desired type of landscape or activity opportunities.

 As elopement photographers, we have had the opportunity to visit and work with couples in many unique locations throughout the state.
 Below are some of our favorite places to elope in Colorado.

 The Maroon Bells are a stunning and iconic destination in Aspen, Colorado, and are a perfect location for couples who want to elope.
 Located in the Maroon Bells-Snowmass Wilderness area, the Maroon Bells are two peaks that rise up over 14,000 feet, providing a breathtaking and majestic backdrop for your elopement ceremony.

 We love this locations for its breathtaking beauty, but also because of how easily accessible it is with just a short walk from a parking lot.
 It also has an amphitheater available for reservation if you'd like to have a ceremony with a few of your friends and family.
 The amphitheater books up very fast, so you'll need to plan several months in advance!